 Students' Association of Mount Royal University (Z222 – Wyckham House Reception)

 From leadership and community development to events and team building, volunteering with SAMRU provides tangible benefits for everyone.
 There are opportunities at every level to get involved with the Students’ Association, for any degree of interest, ability, and availability.
 Whether you’re a social work student looking for peer support experience or a policy studies student hoping to get involved with student government, the Students’ Association will help you find your fit.

 The official student newspaper of Mount Royal University, The Reflector is run by students, for students.
 All writing and editorial positions are filled by student volunteers.
 We always need more volunteers and no experience is necessary.

-Transitional Vocation Program (M200) – Volunteer Tutor Adult Literacy Service (VTALS)
+Transitional Vocation Program (M200) – Adult Literacy Tutoring Service (ALTS)

 Volunteers are needed for 1.5 to 2 hours per week for one-on-one tutoring opportunities including adult literacy service and classroom support.
 Training is provided.

 For more information, contact Sara Markin at 403.440.7246 or email@example.com

 Peer Health Educators plan health promotions, events and campaigns to raise awareness of health and wellness.
 Students interested in participating from September to April must submit an application by March.
 For more information, visit mtroyal.ca/healthed/volunteer.